Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 And it skips formulae if any of the following are true:
 - it doesn't need a bottle
 - it already has a bottle
-- the formula depends on macOS to build
 - the formula's tap is Homebrew/homebrew-core (the upstream macOS repo)
 - there is already an open PR for the formula's bottle
 - the current branch is not master